waynemerricks/picodec/INSTALL.md

 * sendAudioStarted - All email settings and message tweaking (optional)
 * sendAudioStopped - As above
 * sendBootUpEmail - As above
+* liquidsoap.liq - Change HTTPSTREAM to your stream URL and also make sure the DIRECTORY listed for fallback is readable by your picodec user.

 The other scripts don't need any alteration unless you wish to change log messages.